What are All-Terrain Vehicle (ATV) Riding Injuries?

 Causes of All-Terrain Vehicle (ATV) Riding Injuries

 Patients may injure their hand, wrist, or elbow by falling onto an outreached hand or coming into contact with external forces.
-Most pisiform fractures are a result of falling onto an outstretched hand (FOOSH injuries).
+Both fractures and ligamentous injuries may occur as falling onto an outstretched hand (FOOSH injuries).
 They do not typically occur alone and are often associated with other injuries.

 There are several different causes that can lead to injuries in the hand, wrist, and elbow which include:

 - Acute traumatic events

 Getting a Diagnosis for All Terrain Vehicle (ATV) Riding Injuries